-Object Code 6249 Expenditures Object Code 6249 Expenditures and and Expenses to Include: Expenses to Exclude: expenditures or expenses for normal contracted upkeep, repairs, maintenance, and renovation of: office equipment furniture computers and electronic equipment copiers district-owned telephone systems facsimile machines software upgrades maintenance agreement fees other equipment when the repairs are provided by an outside individual or firm buildings and grounds (janitorial or landscaping, etc.) purchase of furniture, technology equipment, software, and capital outlay items (object code 6399 or 1X6XX) purchase of site licenses, single user software, such as apps for tablets, etc. (object code 6399, or 1XXX)
+Object Code 6249 Expenditures and Expenses to Include: Object Code 6249 Expenditures and Expenses to Exclude: exp noi rep rer o o cop dis sys fac sof ma oth rep out and Expenses to Include: expenditures or expenses for normal contracted upkeep, repairs, maintenance, and renovation of: office equipment furniture computers and electronic equipment copiers district-owned telephone systems facsimile machines software upgrades maintenance agreement fees other equipment when the repairs are provided by an outside individual or firm purchase of furniture, technology equipment, software, and capital outlay items (object code 6399 or 1X6XX) purchase of site licenses, single user software, such as apps for tablets, etc. (object code 6399, or 1XXX) ildings and grounds nitorial or landscaping, etc.)